 Meghan Brooks, ’16, is one Meredith Angel who knows how to spread her wings.
-The Raleigh native completed her degree this past December - a semester early - and will graduate magna cum laude in May.
+The Raleigh native completed her degree a semester early and graduated magna cum laude.
 During her time at Meredith, she was an Honors scholar, a member of the lacrosse team, and was an Alpha Lambda Delta Honor Society inductee.
+She also completed a 600-hour clinical internship that prepared her for the responsibilities of being a child life specialist.

-The child development major now works as a child life specialist in the children’s emergency department at the James and Connie Maynard Children’s Hospital in Greenville, N.C.
+The child development major then landed a position as a child life specialist, first in the children’s emergency department at the James and Connie Maynard Children’s Hospital in Greenville, N.C., and then at WakeMed in Raleigh, N.C.

 “We work with kids and their families while they’re going through the process of hospitalization,” Meghan said.
 “Our goal is to help normalize the process and reduce any psychosocial fears and stressors.”